Ruby Tandoh: Writing career

-Tandoh has written several books: Crumb: The Baking Book (2014), Flavour: Eat What You Love (2016), Eat Up!: Food, Appetite, Eating What You Want (2018), and Cook as You Are (2021).
+Tandoh has written several books: Crumb: The Baking Book (2014), Flavour: Eat What You Love (2016), Eat Up!: Food, Appetite, Eating What You Want (2018), Cook as You Are (2021), and All Consuming: Why We Eat the Way We Eat Now (2025).
 Eat Up! explores aspects of food culture, such as eating disorders (which Tandoh suffered from in her teenage years), the wellness craze, food snobbery, and pleasure of food.

 Eat Up! addresses culinary culture from a social justice point of view, including the colonialist origins of tea, the classism associated with sugar, and food-associated body shaming.
 It also covered the dangers of exclusion diets and eating disorders, encouraging the unconditional enjoyment of food.
 It met positive reviews from Kirkus Reviews, which called it "engrossing", and a mixed one from i newspaper, which questioned its preferring tinned ingredients to raw ones.
 Eat Up! was a top ten Sunday Times bestseller in 2018.

 Tandoh wrote for The Guardian, but announced in June 2018 that she would stop, citing the "elitist" nature of the industry.
 By March the following year she was again writing occasional articles for the paper.

 Along with her wife, Leah Pritchard, Tandoh published the one-off mental health zine Do What You Want in 2017.
 All profits from the zine go to charities and non-profits.

 Eater said that Cook as You Are "is an exercise in creating room for every kind of recipe and every kind of cook", noting the lack of any photography.
 Tandoh explained the decision to exclude photographs of food and kitchens as intentional, meant to encourage home cooks to assess their success at creating dinner "not by whether it matches up with a photo of a meal staged by a food stylist for a cookbook photo shoot".
 The Atlanta Journal-Constitution describes the book as "focus[ing] on flexible, mostly low-effort, daily cooking, with charming illustrations of various down-to-earth home settings".
 Publishers Weekly wrote, "For those seeking a no-fuss guide to feeding loved ones and themselves, this is a winner."
 The book was named to several best-of lists.